sachin9996/APL-Project/README.md

 EXECUTION
 ---------------------------------------------------------------------------------------

-The program should be executed in command line by the following command: python main.py
+The program should be executed in command line by the following command: python main.py input_file <optional,default=sys.stdin>

 It takes the input graph specified through input file, given as command-line argument, and applies Tarjan's algorithm on it and displays the final result as a step by step animation of the working of the algorithm which finaly produces the graph with isolated strongly connected components.